 Neroli is an often overlooked essential oil for sleep, but we're looking to change that.
 The oil is extracted from the blossom of a bitter orange tree, and its spicy, citric scent makes it a popular ingredient in perfumes.
 One study noted neroli's ability to produce a calming effect, particularly when combined with lavender oil and chamomile.
 It's also effective on its own in reducing stress and blood pressure levels, particularly in women.

 One of the most grounding essential oils for sleep, cedarwood has a comforting, woodsy scent that is perfect in a diffuser before bedtime to help you drift off.
-Cedarwood is proven effective as a sedative and has been shown to decrease heart rate and blood pressure, not only maintaining its usefulness as a sleep aid but also in alleviating hypertension and anxiety.
+Cedarwood works as a sedative and has been shown to decrease heart rate and blood pressure, not only maintaining its usefulness as a sleep aid but also in alleviating hypertension and anxiety.

 Of course, no list of the best essential oils for sleep would be complete without lavender oil, one of the most widely reputed natural sources for inducing a peaceful slumber.
 Lavender oil is safe to apply directly to the skin, but test a small amount on your hand first before applying in larger amounts.
 Dab a little on pulse points before bed or rub a bit between your palms and inhale with a few deep breaths.
-Adding a couple of drops to a bath is another great way to unwind after a long day.
+Dilute seven drops in a teaspoon of base oil and add the blend to a bath for another great way to unwind after a long day.